GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.15.0
+- Images in popups now open in a responsive lightbox
+- Documentation expanded with full feature list
 ### 2.14.0
 - Added WPML compatibility and translations
 ### 2.13.1